fiddlecube/compliant-llm/docs/README.md

-# FC Prompt Tester Documentation
+# Prompt Secure Documentation

-This directory contains detailed documentation for the FC Prompt Tester project.
+This directory contains detailed documentation for the Prompt Secure project.

 ## Contents